 Unlike the larger versions of this pack, the Porter 46 does not come with a removable daypack.
 But it is fully compatible with Osprey’s Daylite – a small, 13-liter daypack.

-There are attachment points on the front of the pack what allow you to attach the Daylite to the Porter.
-This is pretty useful if you are going to spend a lot of time on foot, since you can carry both packs at once.
+There are attachment points on the front of the pack that allows you to attach the Daylite to the Porter.
+This is pretty useful if you are going to spend a lot of time on foot since you can carry both packs at once.
 Or, if you don’t want to carry everything at once, you can bring what you need for the day in the detachable daypack.